umbalaconmeogia/batsg-template/appTemplate/yii2app/yii-advanced-app-2.0.15/README.md

   to create *vendor* directory and download dependencies (if you use the source code download from this repository).
 If you extract the *vendor* directory from archive file, running `composer install` is not necessary.
 * If you want to install new dependencies, invoke `composer` commands in *yii2* directory, not in *app* directory.
 * Before developing with yii2 advanced application template, run `init` command in *app* directory (select environment such as Development etc).
 Refer [installation document](https://www.yiiframework.com/extension/yiisoft/yii2-app-advanced/doc/guide/2.0/en/start-installation) for another configuration.
+* When create a PHP project in Eclipse IDE, it's good to select *src* directory as project location, so that Eclipse can refer to the code in *vendor*.
+The *.gitignore* in *src* will prevent the commiting of eclipse project files to git repository.